GManTheMarioGuy/GManTheMarioGuy/README.md

-# I got logged out my old account uuphoria :(
+# I got locked out of my old account uuphoria :(
 All my new projects and maybe archived projects will be on here and uuphoria will be fully unused.

 doom 1993 enjoyer :suspect: